junglewill/Click-through-rate-prediction/README.md

 target encoding and sklearn’s FeatureHasher.
   2. Deep Learning models: MLP, existing neural networks libraries (deepctr and deeptables)

-For more information please check our final report:
+For more information please check our <a href='https://github.com/junglewill/Click-through-rate-prediction/blob/master/Report_and_approach.pdf'>final report</a>.
+Feel free to contact me if you have any questions.